-Frank is a freelance software developer and architect based in Galway Ireland with over 15 years of experience in working with, and leading, development teams to deliver large-scale high-performance software systems.
+Frank is a freelance software developer and architect based in Galway Ireland with over 20 years of experience in working with, and leading, development teams to deliver large-scale high-performance software systems.
 Working primarily in the areas of web technologies and mobile telecoms networks, Frank has designed software that has been deployed in mobile networks, including Tier 1 networks, across the globe.

+Aedan led the vicilogic FPGA core development.
 Aedan has over 30 years experience in the electronics industry, including the design of Integrated Circuits, FPGAs, Data Storage Systems, Database Accelerators, Serial ATA controllers and PHYs.
 He has also been involved in the development of specialist Computer Aided Design (CAD) tools for Integrated Circuit Design.
 Aedan has worked for Digital Equipment Corporation, Eurologic Systems Ltd and was a founder of Toucan Technology, a company that provided hardware and integrated circuit design services, which was subsequently bought by PMC Sierra.
 He has been granted 12 patents.

 Development of the viciLab FPGA prototyping and GUI creator application.